tobiasschuett/Soduko/README.md

-# Rule based Soduko solver in python
+# simple Soduko solver in python